Chaste/chaste-workshop-materials-2025/day-02/Cardiac.md

 >}
 >```

-* Make a second test method within the tutorial .hpp file and convert it to the analogous monodomain problem - you only need to change 'Bi/bi' to 'Mono/mono'.
+* Make a second test method within the tutorial ```TestRunningBidomainSimulationsTutorial.hpp``` file and convert it to the analogous monodomain problem - you only need to change 'Bi/bi' to 'Mono/mono'.
 Note, you'll need to `#include MonodomainProblem.hpp` at the top of the file.

 (If you were using the results vector within C++, be aware that indexing will be different for voltage as it now has the form `V_0 ...
 V_n`, not `V_0 phi_0_ ...
 V_n phi_n`).